- September 4

 For comments about this site or suggestions for its improvement, contact: firstname.lastname@example.org

-In 2001, the department's production of Naga-Mandala: Play with a Cobra (picture above) was selected by the ACTF as an entry in its region II competition of plays held at Carnegie Mellon University in Pittsburgh.
-Chosen from among over 90 participating productions from Maryland, Pennsylvania, Delaware, New York, and the District of Columbia, Naga-Mandala was one of five shows selected to perform and compete in Pittsburgh.
-Naga-Mandala received acting nominations from ACTF adjudicators and certificate of achievement awards from the ACTF for professor Merideth Taylor's stage direction and co-sound design and for student work in scenic sculpture, mime, and ensemble performing.
+Laughing at Life: A Performance of Kyôgen Plays (pictured right, The Monkey-Bow Quiver) was selected by the KCACT as an entry in its region II competition of plays held at Towson University in Towson, MD.
+Chosen from among 80 participating productions from Maryland, Pennsylvania, Delaware, New York, New Jersey, and the District of Columbia, Laughing at Life was one of eight shows selected to perform and compete at Towson.
+(In 2001, the department's production of Naga-Mandala: Play with a Cobra was also selected by KCACTF as an entry in its region II competition held at Carnegie Mellon University in Pittsburgh.
+That year, Naga-Mandala was one of five shows selected to perform and compete in Pittsburgh.
+As for Laughing at Life, the show received acting nominations from KCACTF adjudicators; it also received certificate of achievement awards from KCACTF for professor Merideth Taylor's stage direction and co-sound design and for student work in scenic sculpture, mime, and ensemble performing.)